zaplytic/kanon-academy/README.md

-# Kanon: An Online Learning Platform for Bangladesh
+# Kanon Academy: An Online Learning Platform for Bangladesh

-Kanon is a modern, full-stack online learning platform designed to provide high-quality educational content to learners in Bangladesh.
+Kanon Academy is a modern, full-stack online learning platform designed to provide high-quality educational content to learners in Bangladesh.
 The platform will offer a wide range of courses, from professional development to personal hobbies, all tailored to the needs of the local market.

 ## Tech Stack